top of page

 All of our passwords were conveniently organized in a file that was safely password protected.
 And by safe, I mean real safe.
 It was so safe, even I didn't know what it was (or had forgotten).
 In any case, I never figured it out, and never gained access to the much needed information.

-I remember sitting in my late husband's home office on the floor, surrounded with envelopes that I didn't even understand (except the parts where things were threatened to be shut off).
-I wailed and sobbed on the floor for hours... many hours, over the months following.
+I remember sobbing in my late husband's home office on the floor, surrounded with envelopes that I didn't even understand (except the parts where things were threatened to be shut off).

-When I started Hope Speaker to help those impacted by widowhood, suicide and/or spiritual abuse, I knew one of the first resources I needed to create was for those who has just lost their spouse.
+When I started Hope Speaker to help those impacted by widowhood, I knew one of the first resources I needed to create was a checklist for after your husband has died.

-When your person dies, the last thing you need is something else causing you more pain, distress, and grief.
+When your husband passes away, you don't need more adding to your pain, distress, and grief.

 So from my own personal experience, research, and from the input of financial advisors, I created what I feel is the BEST FREE resource I could:

-It is a simple pdf download that is a streamlined guide for someone who just lost their spouse through:
+It is a simple pdf download that is a streamlined guide through:

 • Preventing/Dealing with Identity Theft